 ITM 400 E-Business and E-Commerce Systems (3CH): The course provides a hands-on introduction to fundamental technologies that are essential in building and marketing e-commerce solutions.
-Students will learn the skills to utilize available software to create a fully functional ecommerce website with shopping cart and secure order processing, and methods to market it using online advertisement.
+The students will learn the skills to utilize available software to create a fully functional e-commerce website with a shopping cart and secure order processing, and methods to market it using online advertisement.
 The course emphasizes the importance of back-end server applications interfacing with a database and teaches its development.
-Topics covered include business models for e- Commerce, e-Commerce Infrastructure, e-Commerce Security and payments, e-Commerce marketing and advertising, ethics, law and online media.
-This course requires that students should have working knowledge of HTML and database management before taking this course.
+Topics covered include e-commerce business models, Infrastructure, security and payments, marketing and advertising, ethics, law, and online media.
+This course requires that students should have a working knowledge of HTML and database management before taking this course.